-The FCA have further bolstered the adoption of new technology in financial services with a new Data Strategy which seeks to learn lessons around where issues arose in the past and how to mitigate them in the future, alongside better use of intelligence and predictive analytics spotting patterns and trends to also help them keep on top of fast moving developments and strengthen their regulatory standpoint.
+The FCA has further bolstered the adoption of new technology in financial services with a new Data Strategy which seeks to learn lessons around where issues arose in the past and how to mitigate them in the future, alongside better use of intelligence and predictive analytics spotting patterns and trends to also help them keep on top of fast-moving developments and strengthen their regulatory standpoint.

-Just as the FCA are ensuring they keep their house in order – they have often times highlighted that Financial Services organisations adopting RegTech solutions need to carry out proper due diligence, ensure that those solutions are secure and robust enough to achieve the aim of compliance, rather than creating further risks for both institutions and customers alike.
-Another more fundamental challenge precedes the current crisis – lengthy sales and onboarding cycles, integration with current IT systems and a misalignment of trust and expertise between vendors and buyers.
-The trust issue is part and parcel of the complex case for firms’ use of RegTech –institutions needs to be convinced that vendors are allowed to work with sensitive data, assets and systems.
-Clearly they are hurdles that can be overcome and experience around this is growing, however security, procurement and compliance risk can still act as a brake to innovation and deployment of RegTech solutions.
+Just as the FCA are ensuring they keep their house in order – they have oftentimes highlighted that Financial Services organisations adopting RegTech solutions need to carry out proper due diligence, ensure that those solutions are secure and robust enough to achieve the aim of compliance, rather than creating further risks for both institutions and customers alike.
+Another more fundamental challenge precedes the current crisis – lengthy sales and onboarding cycles, integration with current IT systems and misalignment of trust and expertise between vendors and buyers.
+The trust issue is part and parcel of the complex case for firms’ use of RegTech –institutions need to be convinced that vendors are allowed to work with sensitive data, assets and systems.
+Clearly, they are hurdles that can be overcome and experience around this is growing, however, security, procurement and compliance risk can still act as a brake to innovation and deployment of RegTech solutions.

 The times they are a’ changin’